-Economic Development CommitteeThe Economic Development Committee contains two elements, an Economic Development Leadership Team and the Southwestern Illinois Economic Development Network.
+The Economic Development Committee contains two elements, an Economic Development Leadership Team (EDLT) and the Economic Development Network (ED Network).

-Economic Development Leadership Team
+Economic Development Leadership Team (EDLT)

-Economic Development Network Southwestern IllinoisThe Leadership Council also serves as the coordinator for the broader Economic Development Network of Southwestern Illinois and is made up of approximately 80 leaders in economic growth in the region and practitioners active in economic development roles in Southwestern Illinois.
-The purpose of the Economic Development Network is to build relationships through interaction among Economic Development professionals in the Southwestern Illinois region, promoting professional growth and development through speakers and participation in activities.
-The Committee facilitates information exchange among network members on developments and issues that influence economic growth in the St. Louis region, peer interaction and relationship building among members.
-The group meets quarterly at different locations of interest in Southwestern Illinois.
+The Leadership Council serves as the coordinator for the broader group known as the ED Network and is made up of over 80 leaders in economic growth in the Southwestern Illinois region and practitioners active in economic development roles.
+The purpose of the ED Network is to build relationships through interaction among economic development professionals, promoting professional growth, and development through speakers and participation in activities.
+The EDLT facilitates information exchange among network members on developments and issues that influence economic growth throughout the St. Louis region, peer interaction, and relationship building.
+The group meets quarterly at different locations of interest in the Southwestern Illinois region.

-Education is one of the five essential pillars of the Southwestern Illinois Leadership Council and one of the initial foundation committees of the organization in 1983.
-Founding members of the Leadership Council recognized this filed as a key component in development of Southwestern Illinois.
-School systems in this region, as well as institution of higher education, exemplify excellence in providing opportunities for students from pre-Kindergarten (pre-K) through graduate studies to gain knowledge, grow, and develop as productive members of society.
+Education is one of the key areas of the Leadership Council and one of the initial foundation committees of the organization in 1983.
+Founding members of the Leadership Council recognized this field as a key component in development of thSouthwestern Illinois region.
+School systems in this region, as well as institution of higher education, exemplify excellence in providing opportunities for students from Pre-Kindergarten (Pre-K) through graduate studies to gain knowledge, grow, and develop as productive members of society.
 Without a doubt, investments in education have been significant, amounting to millions of dollars in new building construction, job creation, and advancement in educational achievement.

 Levee Issues Alliance

-- Annual Dinner and key milestone anniversary celebrations;
+- Annual Dinner and key milestone anniversary celebrations

-- Topics for Board of Directors monthly meetings;
+- Topics for Board of Directors monthly meetings

-- Marketing strategy and materials for economic development initiatives, such as the Southwestern Illinois Transportation Enhancement (SITE) branding and marketing;
+- Marketing strategy and materials for economic development initiatives, such as the Southwestern Illinois Transportation Enhancement (SITE) branding and marketing

-- Review of the current Leadership Council communications methods, materials and media relations plans to determine updates/changes, as required;
+- Review of the current Leadership Council communications methods, materials, and media relations plans to determine updates/changes, as required

-- Other elements, as determined by the Marketing/Communications Committee or Executive Committee;
+- Other elements, as determined by the Marketing/Communications Committee or Executive Committee

 The committee makes recommendations for changes that, where required, will be presented to and approved by the Executive Committee of the Leadership Council.